 The Barossa, Gawler, Light and Adelaide Plains areas have a rich cultural and art tradition.
 The Kaurna, Ngadjuri and Peramangk people and immigrants from Middle Europe have left a legacy of arts and artisans.

-RDA BGLAP is proud to support the Art Music Design Initiative, a virtual hub for creatives in the greater Barossa region.
+RDA BGLAP is proud to support the Art Music Design Initiative, an online directory for creatives in the greater Barossa region.
 Art Music Design is a meeting place for all working in the creative industries: artists, musicians, designers, dancers, theatre makers, writers and more.

 It connects makers with creative industries, tourism, local business, national and international opportunities.
-Learn more at Art Music Design, hit ‘subscribe’ and sign up for our newsletter, or like us on Facebook.
+Learn more at Art Music Design

 Music plays an important part in the region’s cultural landscape.
 Acoustic songwriters and performers gig regularly, giving the region a vibrant and relaxed atmosphere.